Logo Old Gumlog Mine - Visit 2

 This entrance had a much gentler slope to reach the tunnel floor.
 Once

-me.
+to join me.
 He waited by the entrance while I took off down the tunnel.

 Tunnel_2